 - Marbled cat - Pardofelis marmorata

-Applicants whose proposed work includes any of the 8 largest cat species along with one more small cats should apply to the Kaplan Graduate Awards (if eligible).
-If the project does not explicitly include those species (even if they occur in the area), the application should be made to the Small Cat Action Fund.
-There are no other restrictions on location other than the presence of the target species.
+Applicants whose proposed work includes any of the eight largest cat species along with one or more of the small cats should apply to the Kaplan Graduate Awards (if they are graduate students and otherwise eligible).
+If the project does not explicitly include those eight species (even if they occur in the area), the application should be made to the Small Cat Action Fund.
+There are no restrictions on location other than the presence of the target species in the wild.

 The amount of funding awarded varies, up to a maximum of $15,000 per year.
-Emphasis will be given to requests specifically for field conservation and research activities, including equipment, transportation, and local salaries.
+Preference will be given to requests specifically for field conservation and research activities, including equipment, transportation, and local salaries.

 Panthera does not support: